fleeee1/dev_log/learning_log.md

 - completed lesson 281, realized this course is not using React18.
 May need to adjust some things

 ## May 13, 2025
-- worked on calculator app
+- worked on calculator app, trying to fix lowerDisplay issue